OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Ontology

-A flexible concept loosely encompassing any collection of [OWL entities](#OWL-entity) and statements or relationships connecting them.
+A flexible concept loosely encompassing any collection of [OWL entities](#OWL-entity) and statements(axioms) or relationships connecting them.

 #### ODK